greglinch/sourcelist/to-do-list.md

 * add a "Share Your Story" link to nav for testimonials and have a form -- either the contact form or something more specific

 * add plus sign to template `person_detail.html` for timezone

+* update "return to database" to be a "return to results" if coming from a search result page